Menditect/documentation/docs/mta/application-instance.md

  A globally unique id (GUID) that is generated upon creation and identifies this instance.

 ### URL
  *{Optional}* The URL to the instance that is entered by the user.
-Only used for [Recordings](recording).
+Entering this allows for navigating to the Instance's Homepage when creating a [Recording](recording).

 ### Connectiond Id
  A globally unique id (GUID) that is generated each time a connection is made to the instance.

 ## Business rules
-- A Test Setting must be associated to exacly one Application Instance in order to Execute the Test Configuration.
+- A [Test Setting](test-setting) must be associated to exacly one Application Instance in order to Execute the Test Configuration.

 ## Actions on an Application Instance